marcodenic/ai-clipboard/README.md

 ## Features & Highlights ✨

 - **Ignore Patterns**: The app uses a .gitignore-like approach to skip certain files/folders (e.g., node_modules, .git, images, etc.).
 - **Include Binaries Option**: Decide whether to treat potentially binary files as text.
-(Usually you want to skip those. 😉)
 - **Options Dialog**: Fine-tune ignore patterns and your preference for binary files.
 - **Persistent User Config**: Your last folder, checked files, and ignore patterns are saved in a local userconfig.json.
 - **Project History**: Quickly jump between previously selected folders from the drop-down.